Levels of Los Angeles Hospice Care Provided by The Team

 A patient may transition from a nursing home to home care for hospice patients in Los Angeles County but never the other way around.
 For instance, a person with Alzheimer’s might stay at a nursing home during the early stages, but they might have to transition to hospice care during the advanced stages on their doctor’s recommendation.

-Nursing home services are divided into the following broad categories:
+are divided into the following broad categories:

 While the above services start and end with the patient, hospice care in Los Angeles County starts with the patient and their family and ends with adequate support for the family.
 Services included in a hospice care plan include: